 touch lib/detailwidget.dart

 We will use a scrollable Card widget to display a detail to prevent overflow if the Card content is longer.
-So, the layout structure of the widgets combination at least like this mockup.
+So, the layout structure of the widgets combination is at least like this mockup.

-Next, open and edit lib/detailwidget.dart then add these imports of Flutter material, mapswidget page, and team object.
+Next, open and edit lib/detailwidget.dart, then add these imports of Flutter material, mapswidget page, and team object.

 import 'package:flutter/material.dart';